Joymichael-da/Lita-Capstone-Project/README.md

   ![Screenshot (28)](https://github.com/user-attachments/assets/e46baaa4-9a9b-4f45-aa66-e313510ffdad)

   From the data above we can deduce that the best month of sales is February and the least month of sales is September.

+  In summary,Shoes was the top selling product in the South region in February.